Nanshan Ski Resort Review

 Make sure to sign up for a VPN service before you arrive in China (so you can access blocked sites like Facebook etc. More details here).
 I always use ExpressVPN:

 Have you been riding at Nanshan, or any of the other hills near Beijing?
 What did you think?
-Are you a local who thinks I’m talking rubbish, or do you have a great tip to share?
+Got any tips to share?
 Does my information need updating?
-Leave a comment below and let us know!
+Leave a comment below and let us know.